Bandyer/Bandyer-Android-SDK/README.md

 - Call Recording

 ## News
-- 2019-08-02: Bandyer-Android-SDK 1.3.0 has been released.
-Added more call options, call/chat events observers and fixed UX/UI bugs.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.3.0)
+- 2019-10-10: Bandyer-Android-SDK 1.4.0 has been released.
+Support for Android 10 and fixed UX/UI bugs.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.4.0)
-- 2019-06-24: Bandyer-Android-SDK 1.2.1 has been released.
-Improved call and chat UI navigation.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.2.1).
+- 2019-09-25: Bandyer-Android-SDK 1.3.2 has been released.
+Improved call and chat UI navigation and fixed UX/UI bugs.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.3.2).

 ## Documentation